guychauliac/javaa.org/_posts/2023-05-02-blog-with-jekyll.markdown

 ## Why docker ?

 I want to be able to test the blog website locally.
 Jekyll is running on Ruby.
 As I'm developping on a windows machine I did not want to go trough the hastle of having to install Ruby.
-However I must say that in the end it took me a while to get things running in docker.

 ### Preparing a docker image